Portarlington, Victoria

-Portarlington is a historic coastal township located on the Bellarine Peninsula, 28 km from the city of Geelong, in the state of Victoria, Australia.
+Portarlington is a town located on the Bellarine Peninsula, 28 km from the city of Geelong, in the state of Victoria, Australia.
 It has a diverse population which includes a wide range of ethnic backgrounds, a high proportion of retirees, and a large seasonal holiday influx.
 The gently rising hills behind the town feature vineyards and olive groves, and offer spectacular panoramic views across Port Phillip Bay.
 Portarlington is a popular family holiday destination and a centre of fishing and aquaculture (mussels).
 At one time the town claimed the largest Caravan Park in the Southern Hemisphere, although the size has reduced considerably in recent decades.
 With direct ferry links to the city of Melbourne Portarlington also serves as a gateway to the historic towns and surf beaches of the Bellarine Peninsula.

 History

 Early Inhabitants

-The area around Portarlington was originally inhabited by the aboriginal Wathaurung people.
+The area around Portarlington was originally inhabited by the Aboriginal Wathaurung people.
 Aboriginal shell middens can be found along the cliff-line at Portarlington.
 Mussels are the dominant shell species in evidence, demonstrating the importance of mussels to the area, even in prehistoric times.
 A ground-edged stone axe has been found at Portarlington.
 A stone artifact scatter also existed at a nearby site, but has been destroyed by development.
 Another stone artifact scatter has been identified at Point Richards, in the west of the town.